GBI, FBI, and Dade County Sheriff's Investigators Team With Othram to Identify the 1988 Murderer of Stacy Lyn Chahorski

 Othram successfully produced a DNA profile and FBI genealogists developed investigative leads in June 2022.
 GBI investigators began to interview potential family and obtained DNA swabs for comparison to the Othram profile.

 The confirmation DNA testing established Henry Frederick Wise, AKA Hoss Wise, as the primary suspect in Stacy Chahorski’s murder.
 Wise would have been 34 years old at the time of Chahorski’s murder in 1988.
 Wise was a truck driver, traveling the route for Western Carolina trucking company, driving through Chattanooga to Birmingham to Nashville and was also a stunt driver.
 In 1999, Wise was killed in a car accident at Myrtle Beach Speedway in South Carolina and was burned to death.
-Wise had a criminal history in Florida, Georgia, and North Carolina, ranging from theft, assault, to obstruction of a police officer.
+Wise had a criminal history in Florida, Georgia, and North Carolina, ranging from theft and assault to obstruction of a police officer.
 Wise’s arrests predate mandatory DNA testing after felony arrest and so he remained undetected and unconnected to Stacy's murder until genetic genealogy revealed the connection.

 Mary Beth Smith, Stacy Chahorski’s mother, expresses gratitude to the FBI, GBI, Dade County Sheriff Ray Cross, all the people in Dade County who took care of Stacy as she was brought home to Norton Shores, Michigan, and the Norton Shores Police Department for never giving up on finding her.